 It is also general that coders specialize in one platform, so when developing an app for different platforms, you need to hire different coders and it costs extra money.

 The bottom line is if the budget allows you, native apps are ideal, offering the best experience to the user.

 Cross-Platform App Development and Advantages for Your Business

 Cross-platform mobile development refers to the development of mobile apps that can be used on multiple mobile platforms.
 In today’s fast-growing and changing business structure, companies have started adopting a new trend called Bring Your Own Device (BYOD), which refers to people bringing their own devices to work, and because of which companies have to customize their applications so that they run on all these different devices.

 And thus cross-platform apps have become the talk of the town now.
 If your target audience is split between iOS, Android, and Windows phones, then designing and developing for multiple platforms might make sense.

-Some advantages cross-platforms apps bring them are
+Some advantages of cross-platforms apps

 - Speed – it is potentially faster to develop a cross-platform app than to develop native apps in iOS or Android and Windows platform.

 - Ease of Coding – You can leverage one codebase and customize for multiple platforms, rather than coding separately for different platforms.

 However, there are some things to take into notice before we decide on cross-platform apps.
 The app itself will not be as fast as a native app as it still depends on the browser speed.
 Getting your hybrid app to run appropriately on each platform generally takes substantial work.